jabaltorres/fivetwofive-cw/wp-content/themes/fivetwofive-theme/README.md

 enabled.
 By default blog page, archive pages, and single post page have sidebar enabled.
 Simply add a condition and set the $enable_sidebar to true or false if you want to remove the sidebar to the page.

-The example below shows how to enable sidebar to the frontpage.
+The example below shows how to enable the sidebar to the frontpage.

 ```php
 /**